danehobrecht/shadowtu.be/README.md

 # ShadowTube

-Clearnet accessible website is in development.
+Clearnet and onion websites are in development.
 For now, this program is strictly bash.

 Analyzation features are as follows: